-Hopefully you’re already familiar with your credit score, but in case you don’t know what yours is, there are a few easy ways to check.
-Even if you already know your score, you may be wondering how it compares to the average American’s.
+Hopefully you’re already familiar with your credit score, but if not, you may be wondering how to check your credit score for free.
+Then, once you do know your score, it’s important to know how it compares to the average American’s.

 In the years following the Great Recession, many Americans have had a rocky relationship with credit cards and debt resulting in some lower than average credit scores.
 Despite this period of turbulence, according to Experian’s 2017 State of Credit Report the average credit score is the highest it’s been since 2012.